 If you’ve received the 90-day letter, CP3219N, you can no longer file an extension.
 You’ll need to respond to the tax court within the stated time period if you want to contest the amount of taxes the IRS stated you owe in the letter.

-Paying As Quickly As Possible
+Paying as Quickly as Possible

 If you’re filing multiple years' tax returns and you’re sure you owe money, the best thing to do is go ahead and file as quickly as possible to reduce the penalties you may be racking up.
 You should remit as much as you can pay on your taxes to reduce the amount of interest being charged.
-Prepare your forms and supporting documents as described in the 1040 instructions and mail the information with your payment.
+Prepare your forms and supporting documents as described in the Form 1040 instructions and mail the information with your payment.

 If you’re mailing more than one tax return, mail them separately, in separate envelopes, with payment for each included.
 It’s best to avoid confusing the IRS to prevent delays or issues.
 Payments can also be made online so you can resolve the debt more quickly.